 Boogie Woogie Piano

 How I Came to Play Boogie Woogie Piano in San Francisco

-I came to boogie woogie through rock ‘n roll on the radio.
+I came to boogie woogie music through rock ‘n roll on the radio.
 In my teens, I loved the R & B piano players who, as I saw later, clearly listened to and learned from the musicians who played boogie woogie piano.
 I loved Stevie Wonder, Little Richard, Fats Domino, Ray Charles, Jerry Lee Lewis, and (a little later) Elton John and Dr. John.
 It wasn’t until much later that I heard recordings of the great early players like Albert Ammons, Pete Johnson and Meade Lux Lewis, and New Orleans players like James Booker and Professor Longhair, who were not on mainstream radio.
 I would say my boogie woogie piano style leans heavily on the rock ‘n roll side.
 Here’s how it all started.

 Teenage Years and Music